ufrisk/pcileech/readme.md

 * Does not work if the OS uses the IOMMU/VT-d.
 This is the default on macOS (unless disabled in recovery mode).
 Windows 10 with Virtualization based security features enabled does not work fully - this is however not the default setting in Windows 10 or Linux.
 * Some Linux kernels does not work.
 Sometimes a required symbol is not exported in the kernel and PCILeech fails.
 * Linux based on the 4.8 kernel and later might not work with the USB3380 hardware.
 As an alternative, if target root access exists, compile and insert .ko (pcileech_kmd/linux).
 If the system is EFI booted an alternative signature exists.
-* Windows Vista: some shellcode modules such as wx64_pscmd does not work.
 * Windows 7: signatures are not published.
 * The Linux/Android versions of PCILeech dumps memory slightly slower than the Windows version.
 Mount target file system and live RAM are also not availabe in the Linux/Android versions.
-* FPGA support currently only exists if PCILeech is run on Windows.
+* FPGA support for the SP605/FT601 device only exists for Windows.
 Linux and Android support is planned for the future.

 Building:
 =========